 The Storefront Improvement Program - This program is designed to encourage private investment and reinvestment by new and existing property/business owners in the eligible neighborhood and downtown commercial districts.
 The program allows a one-to-one match for façade improvements.
 The match from the city is up to \$5,000 for each storefront.

-Projected Accomplishments: 1 business loan
+Projected Accomplishments: 2 businesses

-Location: Citywide availability with projects selected on a rolling basis.
+Location: Citywide availability with eligible projects selected on a rolling basis.

-Note: This program will also use carried over funds from FY11 to undertake storefront improvements
+This activity may also use carried over funds from FY12.

 • Business Technical Assistance